hexakinetica/RDT-core/README.md

 ⚠️ ⚠️ ⚠️

 **This is the legacy version of RDT.**  It is now in maintenance mode, meaning it will only receive critical bug fixes.
-For the new, actively developed version, please see the [**RDT-next** repository](https://github.com/hexakinetica/RDT-core-next).
+For the new, actively developed version, please see the [**HexaMotion** repository](https://github.com/hexakinetica/HexaMotion).

 ⚠️ ⚠️ ⚠️